Nurse Recruitment Agencies

-In order for candidates to practice in the UK, they must first register with the Nursing and Midwifery Council (NMC), a statutory body that regulates the field.
-The NMC currently has over 670K members and these include locums, heads of primary care and ward nurses.
+In order for Nursing staff to practice in the UK, they must first register with the Nursing and Midwifery Council (NMC), a statutory body that regulates the field.
+The NMC currently has over 670,000 members and these include Locums, Heads of Primary Care and Mental Health Nurses.
 A pre-registration degree is also necessary, however these courses are typically funded by the NHS.
-A healthcare agency will also look to identifying skills as well as qualifications.
-Recruitment consultants will typically conduct candidate testing that assesses key qualities such as flexibility, stress management and problem solving.
+A Healthcare or Medical agency will also look to identify soft skills when filling Nursing and Care jobs, such as flexibility, stress management and problem solving.
 NHS rates of pay fall into 'Bands' and this will determine a candidate's salary per annum.
 An assistant or entry level role such as Clinical Support Worker may start in Band 2 and command rates of £15K-£17K per annum.
 Conversely, established Nurses will find themselves in Band 5 and salaries here can range between £21K-£28K.